ZeckoVicath/Protokoller/README.md

 # Protokoller
 An open source minute taker written in PHP, XML, HTML and JS released under AGPLv3 or later

+# people.txt

+Protokoller was designed to read the regular meeting members from the `config.php` file.
+But since version 0.5 it is also possible to store these members in the `people.txt` file, one person per line.
+To activate this feature, the `config.php` must not contain a `$PEOPLE` array.
+It is possible to edit the `people.txt` file directly from the web by using the `update_people.php` entry point.

+# Copyright

 Copyright (C) 2015

 This program is free software: you can redistribute it and/or modify